n00neimp0rtant/xCon-Issues/README.md

+# READ READ READ READ
+# It has been brought to my attention that there is a "V41" floating around.
+There is no V41.
+DO NOT TRUST IT unless you either get it from here or if it's from the offical repo.

 # Starting with V40 Beta 1, iOS 8 and arm64 is now supported.
 Be aware there are still issues to iron out in iOS 8

 iOS 9 will be supported in the coming weeks.